- What is PEP?

 If you have had a potential exposure to HIV within the last 72 hours, then PEP might be right for you.
 The sooner you start PEP, the more effective it is.

-PEP can be used after a potential exposure to HIV through sexual or injection drug use activities.
-This can include having unprotected sex (whether consensual or non-consensual), having a condom break during sex or sharing equipment used to inject drugs.
+PEP can be used after a potential exposure to HIV through sex or injection drug use.
+This can include having sex without using any HIV prevention method (such as a condom or PrEP), having a condom break during sex or sharing equipment used to inject drugs.
+It can also include experiencing a sexual assault.

 PEP can also be used after a potential exposure to HIV at work, such as when a healthcare worker or emergency responder has an accidental needle-stick injury.

-A doctor or nurse practitioner will help you determine if you should start PEP, based on the nature of your exposure.
+A healthcare provider will help you determine if you should start PEP, based on the nature of your exposure.
 It’s important to be honest about your potential exposure so the healthcare provider can properly assess your risk.
 PEP is usually only recommended if the potential exposure carries a high or moderate chance of passing HIV.

 PEP can be taken by pregnant people safely.
-Tell your doctor if you are pregnant or planning to have a baby so they can prescribe a drug combination that is safe for you.
+Tell your healthcare provider if you are pregnant or planning to have a baby so they can prescribe a drug combination that is safe for you.
 Breastfeeding (also called chestfeeding) is not recommended while taking PEP.

 Is PEP safe?

 Some people who take PEP experience temporary side effects such as nausea, fatigue and diarrhea.
 For most people, side effects are mild and manageable.
 Side effects can vary depending on the type of drugs prescribed for PEP and the person who is taking them.
-Talk to your doctor or nurse practitioner if you are having side effects from PEP.
+Talk to a healthcare provider if you are having side effects from PEP.

 How can I get PEP?